zio/zio/docs/datatypes/core/zioapp.md

 title: "ZIOApp"
 ---

-The `ZIOApp` trait is an entry point for a ZIO application that allows sharing layers between applications.
+The `ZIOApp` trait is an entry point for a ZIO application that allows sharing dependencies between applications.
 It also provides us the ability to compose multiple ZIO applications.

 There is another simpler version of `ZIOApp` called `ZIOAppDefault`.
 We usually use `ZIOAppDefault` which uses the default ZIO environment (`ZEnv`).